 The Atlanta Falcons are not specifically a talented NFL team, but are just a few key players away from earning their first playoff birth since 2012.
 One of their main tasks for this offseason is to add a premier pass rusher.
 Shane Ray can be that guy for the Falcons.
 Ray, the SEC Player of the Year, showed great potential after a stellar season with Missouri.
 Mizzou has consistently provided quality defensive talent into the NFL within the past decade, primarily pass rushers, with the likes of early round picks such as Aldon Smith, Sheldon Richardson, and Kony Ealy.
 Shane Ray looks to be that next guy, giving Atlanta the dominant pass rusher they've needed for what seems like forever.

 The New York Giants have not had a much of a defense since their Super Bowl winning season in 2011.
 The team has been on a decline ever since.
 Part of that decline has been the lack of pass rush, in which they have lost, since a lack of production from Jason Pierre-Paul, and the loss of Justin Tuck, who became an Oakland Raider last season.
 The Giants will need to add new life into their front seven if they want to see any improvements next season.
-To me, the top guy available to produce pressure on the QB in the NFL is Vic Beasley out of Clemson.
-The kid is super athletic, and one of my favorite players in this year's draft.
-Similar to Von Miller, Beasley can attack anything and is effective in all aspects of the game.
-The Giants would be foolish to pass him up here at #9, as they get a quality pass rusher to add to their defense.
+To me, the top guy available to produce pressure on the QB in the NFL is Randy Gregory out of Nebraska.
+Gregory, standing tall at 6'6", 240 lbs, can play from either the DE or OLB position.
+His versatility on defense gives the Giants an edge heading into the 2015 season.
+In fact, he is a top five pick in this year's draft, if not for testing positive at the NFL Combine for drug use.
+With recent suspensions of Josh Gordon and Justin Blackmon, Gregory will scare some teams off despite being one of the draft's elite players.
+The Giants still take that chance to bring in a terrific player here at #9.

 It seems as though the Minnesota Vikings have found their QB of the future in Teddy Bridgewater.
 The Pepsi Rookie of the Year had a very successful rookie season, the best of any rookie QB last season.
 The Vikings put tons of pressure on the young Bridgewater last season with the absence of Adrian Peterson.
 The problem was, he had very average WR's to throw to throughout the course of the season.
 Greg Jennings is no where near where he was during his tenure with the Green Bay Packers, and is aging rapidly.
 Cordarrelle Patterson seemed to have the potential, however struggled the entire season, failing to gain any chemistry with Teddy.
 The man with the most chemistry with Bridgewater may happen to be in this year's draft, his former teammate out of Louisville, DeVante Parker.
 Parker has the ideal size and physical abilities to become one of the top receivers in the NFL, joining up with his college QB in the big leagues in Minnesota.